 Read why we want you to use reusable shopping bags.

-I revise this list every once in a while, these are my 2019.
+I revise this list every once in a while; these were updated in 2021.

 For a while, these were my shopping bags, still plastic, I know, mea culpa, but I couldn't resist the design.
 They lasted for many years.
 Unfortunately, they seem to be out now.
 Just don't try to go through airport security with one.
 TSA agents are not known for their sense of humor.

 Below I've included some cool bags that I really liked.